Randy Boissonnault: Early life

-Boissonnault was born in the Franco-Albertan town of Morinville, Alberta on July 14, 1970.
+Boissonnault was born in the Franco-Albertan town of Morinville, Alberta, on July 14, 1970.

 After graduating from the University of Alberta, Boissonault studied at the University of Oxford as a Rhodes Scholar.
 He subsequently worked as a lecturer at the University of Alberta's Campus Saint-Jean and as a journalist and political commentator for Radio-Canada and Les Affaires.

 Political career

 Boissonnault was elected in the 2015 election in the riding of Edmonton Centre, the first Liberal MP to win in the riding for almost a decade.

-Upon being sworn in as a Member of Parliament, Boissonnault was named Parliamentary Secretary to the Minister of Canadian Heritage.
+Upon being sworn in as an MP, Boissonnault was named Parliamentary Secretary to the Minister of Canadian Heritage.

 On November 15, 2016, Boissonnault was named special advisor on LGBTQ2 issues to the Prime Minister.
 The role involves advising Trudeau "on the development and co-ordination of the Government of Canada’s LGBTQ2 agenda" including protecting LGBT rights in Canada and addressing both present and historical discrimination.

 He was defeated in the 2019 election.
 On July 14, 2021, he was acclaimed as the Edmonton Centre Liberal candidate for the next Canadian federal election.
 He won the election on September 20, 2021, defeating James Cumming, who had previously defeated him in 2019.

 In Cabinet

 Boissonnault was appointed the minister of tourism and associate minister of finance in a Cabinet shuffle following the 2021 federal election.

+His last position in cabinet was serving as Minister of Employment, Workforce Development, and Official Languages following a cabinet shuffle in the summer of 2023.
+He is the first Franco-Albertan to be appointed to the position of Minister for Official Languages.

+Boissonnault was part owner of Global Health Imports (GHI), a medical supply company.
+In January of 2024 GHI won a $28,300 contract from the Government of Canada.
+The award of this contract was not publicly-reported for seven months, at least two months later than the requirement to disclose under Canada's access laws.
+He received criticism for these dealings, which he blamed on a business partner in a social media statement.
+His aformentioned business partner is under police investigation.

+Boissonnault received further criticism after conflicting statements about his Indigenous heritage came under scrutiny.
+He has claimed in the past to be a "non-status adopted Cree" person, and that his family members belong to the Métis Nation of Alberta.
+He sat in the Liberal Indigenous caucus, which he described as “allyship”.
+He resigned from cabinet on November 20, 2024, days after the allegations resurfaced.
+In December 2024, he testified before the Canadian House of Commons Standing Committee on Indigenous and Northern Affairs that he was not Indigenous.

+On March 21, 2025, Boissonnault announced that he was not going to run for re-election in the 2025 federal election.